EDS-Bioinformatics-Laboratory/reseda/README-analysis.md

 Before I can do this I need to convert some raw data from sff to fastq format.
 In the notebook NOTEBOOKS/ListRawDataRoche.ipynb I compiled lists of runs where the sff files needs to be converted before doing the analysis and I made a list of runs where I already have fastq files.

+NOTE: I didn't find files for run214 and run258!

 ### Converting sff files to fastq format

 I have 4 lists with sff files: SAMPLES-sff-aa SAMPLES-sff-ab SAMPLES-sff-ac SAMPLES-sff-ad